Expert Breaks Down Prince Harry and Meghan Markle’s Body Language In Post-Birth Photo Op

 “She has her hand on Harry’s back, which is maintaining a connection that’s loving and also reassuring.
 And she’s looking at her baby as they’re walking.
 She’s definitely focusing her attention on what’s important to her at that moment, and that’s their son,” she said.

-But there is plenty to decipher about how Harry is holding Archie.
+But there is plenty to decipher about how Harry is holding Archie, however.
 Blanca pointed out that his gentle rocking of the baby is a sign that he is in tune with him.
 Even if he was conducting an interview, he knew not to “disrupt the peace or the happiness of the baby,” Blanca said.

-Blanca explained hands are also an “an emotional barometer” when it comes to analyzing what is going on with body language.
+Blanca explained that hands are also an “an emotional barometer” when it comes to analyzing what is going on with body language.
 A close inspection of Meghan and Harry’s hands reveal that they are totally relaxed.

 “If you look at his fingers… there’s no stress or tension,” Blanca said, adding that there was a “natural curvature in his fingers,” suggesting that he was calm while holding the baby.

-As for Meghan, her hands are touching what she holds dear — her son and husband.
+As for Meghan, her hands are touching what she holds dear — her son and her husband.

 Meghan Markle and Prince Harry Have Decided Not to Give Baby Archie an Official Royal Title https://t.co/ylyKFUhLdh